opeymd/mintfab1000/index.md

 8:03 it aint your day, your burnt.
 (In em voice) 8:11 its that dick smell for real, you wouldnt want any real muscle, push a backstreet, that all hurt(this typing), see im professional its tic toc.
 8:14 We'll hook ur mother up, not real awesome, not real earhole.
 8:16 That retard out the window, looking through the window, real truble 8:19 quit being dumb, call ty, tired, calm down, this aint aunt lin lin (my aunt linda- her son Michael Bolton, makes faggot code for AI faggot machines.
-Mmhmm earholed as I type) Ear hole nigger then to infinity, whos calling me names Michael Bolton?????
+"Mmhmm" earholed as I type)
 8:22 I want that niggy out.
 Custurd.
 8:24 Wu broke real important w linda...
 I hope you die TELL PIECE OF SHIT SYSTEM TO QUIT CALLING PEOPLE NIGGER.
 OK????????.